teivah/100-go-mistakes/README.md

     * Slice of structs vs. struct of slices
     * Predictability
     * Cache placement policy
-* 92 - Writing concurrent code leading to false sharing
+* 92 - Writing concurrent code that leads to false sharing
 * 93 - Not taking into account instruction-level parallelism
 * 94 - Not being aware of data alignment
 * 95 - Not understanding stack vs. heap